 This article does not under any circumstances imply that the spread of a viral disease is combatable by employing eLearning.
 Rather, it’s an attempt at showing the inadequacies of traditional media distribution, the shortfalls, and why eLearning is quickly replacing traditional settings.

 Modern corporates still relying on old concepts can refer to this article in a bid to understand the power of eLearning and how it’s time for more corporates to accept it as a way of training.
-For more information on eLearning, its uses, and technologies on offer, reach out to us at email@example.com or click here to fill a call-back form.
+For more information on eLearning, its uses, and technologies on offer, reach out to us at firstname.lastname@example.org or click herem to fill a call-back form.